Skip to main content

 • “The voice acting and presentation further work together to create a sense of an 80s B-movie without ever dipping directly into 'satire' or cringey humor.”

-• “While the game attempts to be funny, most of the jokes feel forced and lack originality.”
+• “While the game attempts to be funny, most of the jokes miss the mark and come off as awkward rather than amusing.”

 • optimization

 The game's optimization is highly praised, with smooth performance on various platforms, including the Steam Deck, and minimal resource demands.
-Players appreciate the excellent pixel art and intuitive interface, which enhance the overall experience.
-The standout voice performances, particularly by the lead actor, contribute significantly to the game's emotional depth and narrative engagement.
+Players appreciate the excellent pixel art and intuitive controls, which enhance the overall experience.
+The voice acting is particularly noted for its high quality, contributing significantly to the game's emotional depth and narrative engagement.

 • “Only 1.2 GB, runs smoothly on any modern system (device).”